 Sustainability

 The Bell Food Group respects the needs of humans, animals and nature when developing its business processes.
-In doing so, it follows superordinate scientific and internationally accepted guidelines and views its entire value chain in terms of the Science Based Targets initiative (SBTi) in order to make a positive contribution to the achievement of the UNʼs sustainability goals.
+It is guided in this respect by overarching scientific and internationally agreed guidelines (e.g. Science Based Targets initiative, SBTi) and takes its entire value chain into consideration, thus making a positive contribution towards the achievement of the UN's sustainability goals.

 Proportion of full-time employees